farheenkhan266519-ctrl/Loan-Approval-Prediction/README.md

 The model's predictions depend on the quality and characteristics of the dataset used for training.

+The dataset may not represent every real-world loan applicant.

 A Machine Learning prediction should not be considered a guaranteed real-world loan approval decision.

+The application should not be used as a replacement for professional banking or financial decisions.

 ---